Second-harmonic imaging microscopy for time-resolved investigations of transition metal dichalcogenides: Results and Discussion

-We attribute the fast decrease of the SH response due to the pump-induced depopulation of the valence band associated with the excitation of excitons.
-The subsequent progression then is interpreted as exciton relaxation within the monolayer materials.
-Since the MoS$_2$ values compare reasonably well with time-constants obtained from linear optical spectroscopy~\cite{Korn11apl, Wang12prb, Wang13acsnano, Shi13acsnano, Ceballos14acsnano, Sun14nl, Manneb14acsnano, Seo16, Cha16natcomm}, this assignment seems appropriate.
-However, the overall number and values of reported time-constants differ quite strongly within these studies.
-Single-~\cite{Wang12prb, Manneb14acsnano, Seo16}, bi-~\cite{Korn11apl, Wang13acsnano, Ceballos14acsnano, Sun14nl, Cha16natcomm} and tri-~\cite{Shi13acsnano} exponential behavior has been reported.
-The value of the shortest time-constant ranges from 500~fs up to 100~ps and that of the longest time-constant from 15~ps up to 500~ps.
-Similar variation holds for the reported studies on WS$_2$~\cite{He14natcomm, Ceballos15, Yuan15, Schmidt16nl}.
-These differences might be explained among other things by the use of different substrates, different temperatures, different pump- and probe energies and laser fluences, as well as varying sample quality, and of course, also by systematic effects of the applied techniques.
-Furthermore, a correlation of the crystal orientation and the pump laser polarization might be possible.
+The determined time-constants of the MoS$_2$ monolayer compare very well with excitonic lifetimes obtained from linear optical spectroscopy~\cite{Shi13acsnano,Wang15nl1}.
+However, the overall number and values of reported time-constants for MoS$_2$ monolayers differ quite strongly~\cite{Korn11apl, Wang12prb2, Wang13acsnano, Shi13acsnano, Ceballos14acsnano, Sun14nl, Manneb14acsnano, Wang15nl1,Seo16sr, Cha16natcomm, Goswami19jpcl}.
+Single-~\cite{Wang12prb2, Manneb14acsnano, Seo16sr}, bi-~\cite{Korn11apl, Wang13acsnano, Ceballos14acsnano, Sun14nl, Wang15nl1, Cha16natcomm} and tri-~\cite{Shi13acsnano, Goswami19jpcl} exponential behavior has been reported.
+The value of the shortest time-constant ranges from 500\,fs up to 100\,ps and that of the longest time-constant from 15\,ps up to 500\,ps.
+For the MoS$_2$ multilayer, we observe that the overall decay is clearly faster than the monolayer decay.
+Assuming that the defect densities in the individual layers remain constant during the CVD growth, our findings could be explained by an enhanced exciton diffusion in the three-dimensional multilayers resulting in a faster trapping compared with the 2D monolayer.
+Studies comparing directly the dynamics of MoS$_2$ mono- and multilayers are rare and, furthermore, report contrary effects: While Shi \emph{et al.} report slightly smaller time-constants of few-layer systems ~\cite{Shi13acsnano}, Wang \emph{et al.} found a strong increase of the time-constants with increasing layer number~\cite{Wang15nl2}.

-From this lack of clarity for these quite simple 2D~monolayer systems, one might anticipate the complexity for 2D~heterostructures and corresponding devices.
+Thus, the values and trends in the dynamics of MoS$_2$ mono- and multilayer systems reported in literature deviate considerably from each other.
+While the reasons for these differences remain ambiguous, they might be explained especially by varying sample quality and among other things also by the use of different substrates, different temperatures, different pump- and probe energies and laser fluences, and of course, also by systematic effects of the applied techniques.
+From this lack of clarity for these quite simple 2D~mono- and multilayer systems, one might anticipate the complexity for 2D~heterostructures and corresponding devices.
 Thus, systematic time-resolved studies on monolayer and heterostructure systems are mandatory in identifying the genuine physical effects and understanding the underlying mechanisms correlated to the layer stacking.
 Consequently, this knowledge will facilitate the further development and improvement of prospective applications based on 2D~materials.